 This approval is for the purpose and design described in your application.
 The plans and specifications for this project are incorporated by reference as part of this Certification.
 If you change your project, you must notify the Division and you may be required to submit a new application package with the appropriate fee.
 If the property is sold, the new owner must be given a copy of this Certification and is responsible for complying with all conditions.
 [15A NCAC 02H .0507(d)(2)].
+If total wetland fill for this project (now or in the future) exceed 1/10 acre, or total impacts to streams (now or in the future) exceed 300 linear feet, compensatory mitigation may be required as described in 15A NCAC 2H .0506 (h) (6) and (7).

-If you are unable to comply with any of the conditions of the attached Water Quality General Certification or with the additional conditions itemized below, you must notify the Wilmington Regional Office within 24 hours (or the next business day if a weekend or holiday) from the time the permittee becomes aware of the circumstances.
+If you are unable to comply with any of the conditions of the attached Water Quality General Certification or with the additional conditions itemized below, you must notify the DWR Transportation Permitting Branch within 24 hours (or the next business day if a weekend or holiday) from the time the permittee becomes aware of the circumstances.